 Before you start checking in on the hen, first survey the coop and its surrounding areas to ensure that your chicken is not hiding its eggs or another animal is not stealing the eggs before you gather them

 Monitor the coop and the chicken closely for around 4 days to ensure that it actually isn’t laying eggs.
-If your don’t find an egg thief and your hen isn’t hiding, the following factors could be preventing your chicken from laying eggs.
+If you don’t find an egg thief and your hen isn’t hiding, the following factors could be preventing your chicken from laying eggs.

-The wrong nutritional balance will throw-off your chicken’s productivity and growth.
+The wrong nutritional balance will throw off your chicken’s productivity and growth.
 This could either be by failing to give them a balanced diet or by overusing supplements and treatment products.
 In most cases, free range chicken will forage a huge percentage of the nutrients they need in nature if you have a large plot of land.

-The safest bid is by using high quality layers feed.
+The safest bid is by using high-quality layers feed.
 It has a perfect balance of the almost 40 nutrients hens need to hit a peak in egg production.

 Chicken use calcium to form the hard shell on their eggs.
 On average, one egg will have around 2 grams of calcium.
 Your chicken will need lots of calcium to keep laying eggs.
-Some vitamin D3 will help as it makes it easier for them to absorb and use the calcium.
+Some vitamin D3 will help as it makes it easier for them to absorb and use calcium.

 Sometimes, chicken might start eating their own eggs to harvest and restore the calcium they just lost.
 This is a tell-tale sign that your chicken have a nutrition deficiency